ic3sec/LoveIt-Lite/README.md

 Some small style changes have been made including **colored headings** and **collapsing Table of Contents**.

-Unfortunately, LoveIt-Lite will only have documents and functionality updated in English, as it is intended primarily for personal use - apologies for any inconvenice.
+Unfortunately, LoveIt-Lite will only have documentation and functionality updated in English, as it is intended primarily for personal use - apologies for any inconvenice.
 I generally recommend the original [LoveIt theme](https://github.com/dillonzq/LoveIt) unless LoveIt-Lite fits your specific use case.

 ## Compatibility